 The bottom line is that your loved one is suffering from a disorder that is literally squeezing their brain, the organ that not only controls their bodies, but also houses their personality, the invisible pattern of electrical activity that is them, that is their soul.
 Put yourself in that position for a moment, or longer, and imagine feeling like an unseen force is pulling the strings and you’re the puppet forced to respond…or not.

-Give them love; give them space.
+What to do for a loved one who has suddenly and seemingly inexplicably lost their ability to function, work, be a parent, partner, or engage in leisure activities?
+Simple: Give them love, unconditional love.
+Give them space to be sick.
 Give them support.
 Give yourself space, find support for yourself.
 This is a serious disorder, every bit as serious as cancer, but not nearly as well understood, and currently, IMHO, not yet nearly as well managed.
 Hopefully this will improve in the near future.
 God’s Blessings to all.

 Thinking of you every day, baby.
 I miss you so much…